How can I become a volunteer?

 Advising on how best to use your belongings, particularly electronic devices, can mean you take full advantage of all their options and services, thus saving you time and effort.
-Our fixers can often show you how to repair and maintain your own items, or advise you how to increase their useful lives and how to dispose of them when they cannot be repaired.
+Our fixers can often show you how to maintain your items so they last longer.
+We also advise on how to dispose of them when they cannot be repaired.

 Journey of a broken or damaged item at our Repair Café

 - Arrive at reception, read House Rules, enter details into our log book.
 Ticket number given out (we try to see everyone in turn but sometimes we may need to match you to a particular fixer).